UX RESEARCH CASE STUDY

 External Users

-Vendor and supplier interviews to capture the fulfillment-side experience.
+Vendor and supplier interviews to cover the fulfillment side.

 |